paulrouget/servo-embedding-api/JS_API.md

 We want that web page to be able to create other windows within that window (like `<iframes>`, but we don't want to re-use an existing element).

-To do so, we need to be able to create a Browser and a Viewport in JavaScript.
+To do so, we need to be able to create a Browser and a BrowserView in JavaScript.

 ### Browser: